flanagan-lab/pipefish_sbge/stigmatopora/README.md

-# Readme for Stigmatopora

-This is the directory for the analysis of the Stigmatopora transcriptomes.
+# Sex-biased gene expression in the genus _Stigmatopora_

+In this directory we have scripts and data associated with the analysis of transcriptome data from three species of pipefish in the genus _Stigmatopora_ including the wide-bodied pipefish (_Stigmatopora nigra_), the spotted pipefish (_Stigmatopora argus_), and the long-snouted pipefish (_Stigmatopora macropterygia_).

+Additional details pertaining to the analyses conducted for each species can be found in each sub_directory's README files.